PrideInt/PrideInt/README.md

 I'm otherwise writing screenplay and doing filmmaking stuff, stargazing, storm watching, cooking, watching movies or sleeping.

 You might find me watching a lot of films because that's probably where I would've ended up if I hadn't touched a computer.
-That is Bilal Hasna on my profile picture.
+That is Oscar Isaac on my profile picture.
 > ***In Oscar Isaac we trust.***

 Developer for [@ProjectKorra](https://github.com/ProjectKorra).